Mind Reading

 In both of these mind reading scenarios lots of different assumptions are being made about other people’s thoughts and motivations and notably, without any apparent evidence on which to base those assumptions.

-If you’d like to find out more about mind reading and mental health problems then why not arrange a free initial consultation with us.
+If you’d like to find out more about overcoming a mind reading thinking trap or recovering from mental health problems then why not arrange a free initial consultation with us.